university of manitoba - 2019 rebrand

 We put the viewer directly in that point and place of impact; the scientific breakthrough, the cultural shift, the dire situation that desperately begged for an answer – and each ad pointed to UM as the ones responsible for that answer.

-The campaign began with a take over of Winnipeg’s James Richardson International Airport and continues to be extended into print and social applications.
+The campaign began with a takeover of Winnipeg’s James Richardson International Airport and extended into print and social applications.

 Each airport pillar emphasizes one core area of UM research: Climate Change, Reconciliation and Indigenous Education, Experiential Learning and Health as a Human Right